marcelm/cutadapt/doc/algorithms.rst

 2. Keep only those alignments that do not exceed the specified maximum error rate.
 3. Then, keep only those alignments that have a maximal number of matches (that is, there is no alignment with more matches).
+(Note: This has been changed, see the section below for an update.)
 4. If there are multiple alignments with the same number of matches, then keep only those that have the smallest error rate.
 5. If there are still multiple candidates left, choose the alignment that starts